 The rotation of Phocaea has been observed.
 It completes a rotation on its axis every 9.93 hours.

-Phocaea's spectral type S (Tholen) / S (SMASSII) indicates that it is likely to contain magnesium silicate and iron silicate.
+Phocaea's spectral type S (Tholen) / S (SMASSII) indicates that it is likely to contain and .

 Phocaea's orbit is 0.92 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.